CD-Cavs

 Rachael White

-I am a Ph.D. student in the Graduate Program in Regulatory Biology, and I am conducting my research in the lab of Dr. Merlin Nithya Gnanapragasam, in the Department of Biological, Geological and Environmental Sciences (BGES) and the Center for Gene Regulation in Health and Disease (GRHD).
+I am a Ph.D. student in the Graduate Program in Regulatory Biology, and I am conducting my research in the laboratory of Dr. Merlin Nithya Gnanapragasam, in the Department of Biological, Geological and Environmental Sciences (BGES) and the Center for Gene Regulation in Health and Disease (GRHD).

 We study the process of mammalian erythropoiesis.
 My studies investigate the role of EKLF, a master regulator transcription factor, in erythropoiesis with its interaction with Aurora B Kinase.
 EKLF plays a major role in erythropoiesis that includes terminal erythroid differentiation, and hemoglobin switching.
 When EKLF is compromise, it can affect different blood disorders including Congenital Dyserythropoietic and Sickle Cell Anemias, and β Thalassemia.
 Understanding the development of red blood cells is vital when it comes to discovering new treatments for blood disorders.